|

 -

-For more October selections, including the Indie Next and LibraryReads lists, see our “Favorite Monthly Lists & Picks” feature here.
-Please note that there is no Reese's Book Club pick this month as Reese Witherspoon is on book tour for her debut novel, GONE BEFORE GOODBYE, which she wrote with Harlan Coben.
+For more April selections, including the Indie Next and LibraryReads lists, see our “Favorite Monthly Lists & Picks” feature here.

-We hosted October’s “Bookaccino Live” book preview afternoon event earlier this month.
-I talked about 37 books releasing between now and November 4th, plus three from December and 10 from January 2026, that we wanted to get on your radar.
-You can watch the presentation here and see a list of the featured titles here.
+We hosted this month’s “Bookaccino Live” book preview event last Wednesday.
+I talked about 41 books releasing between April 7th and May 5th, along with 14 from June, that we wanted to get on your radar.
+Click here to watch the event and here to see a list of the featured titles.

-Next month's “Bookaccino Live” book preview afternoon event --- our last book preview event of the year --- will take place on Wednesday, November 12th at 2pm ET.
-The focus will be on books releasing between November 11th and January 6th, as well as some titles from February 2026, that we think will appeal to you.
+Next month's “Bookaccino Live” book preview event will take place on Wednesday, May 13th at 2pm ET.
+The focus will be on books releasing between May 12th and June 2nd, in addition to some titles from the first half of July, that we think will appeal to you.
 Click here to sign up.

 Carol Fitzgerald ([email protected])